Wholesome Blueberry Sheet Pan Pancakes For Baby + Toddler

 There are so many other things to do early on a weekend morning besides standing in the kitchen.

-You could be sitting on your porch have a cup of coffee ☕️
+You could be sitting on your porch having a cup of coffee ☕️

 You could be snuggling with your little one while having a cup of coffee ☕️